Skip to main content

 General information and expectations for all internships:

 • Interns will be expected to engage in regular group interactions with their peers and in weekly program luncheons that feature guest speakers from Cornell’s administration.
 The guest speakers will provide in-depth and behind-the-scenes insight into University operations.
-At the end of the summer, the program will bring everyone together for a showcase event.
-All interns will provide a five-minute presentation on their projects and overall experience, along with a written executive summary, to senior leadership.

 • Interns are a part of a community beyond the ADI Summer Internship program.
 Interns are expected to contribute positively to the Cornell community and conduct themselves in a manner appropriate to a professional environment.
 Interns will be expected to fully participate during normal office hours.

 • Multicultural competence is highly valued.
 As a diverse institution that welcomes students from all over the world, Cornell recognizes and honors diversity among all staff.
-Underrepresented minorities and disabled students are strongly encouraged to apply.

 About the Program

 The ADI Summer Intern Program was implemented in 2008, and serves an important role in fostering a culture of diversity and inclusion in the workplace at Cornell.
 Internships support the areas of Finance, Audit, Procurement, Accounting, Payroll, IT, Retail, Budget and Planning, and potentially various other units at Cornell University’s Ithaca campus.
 Since 2022, the program has accepted applications from students at other colleges and universities.
-The program particularly encourages applications from members of underrepresented groups (women, minorities, veterans and students with disabilities).

 During the program, the interns participate in a series of events and assignments designed to help them learn about how Cornell departments function and gain valuable work and networking skills they can take with them into their careers.
 Interns are asked to contribute positively to the Cornell community, conduct themselves in a professional manner, and participate fully.